In this article, we’ll outline some real estate photography marketing tips to get you going.

 - Visit open houses and have a quick chat with the agent.
-If it’s too crowded, just leave a bunch of your printed materials on the table top.
+If it’s too crowded, leave a bunch of your printed materials on the tabletop.

-I haven’t done this, but real estate photographers all over the internet keep saying it’s the best way to get a lot of clients right away.
+I haven’t done this, but many real estate photographers say it’s the best way to get a lot of clients.
 You must be good at speaking in public and creating convincing presentations.

-The strategy is the same – you find an agent at an open house or go directly to their office and talk to the gate-keeper saying you are a pro photographer looking to provide business.
+The strategy is the same.
+You find an agent at an open house or go directly to their office.
 Ask if you could make a presentation along with some fantastic first-timer offers that no sane person could refuse.